 This intensive weekend workshop offers rigorous skill-building in narrative competence.
 Participants will learn effective techniques for attentive listening, adopting others' perspectives, accurate representation and reflective reasoning.
-Small group seminars offer first-hand experience in close-reading, reflective writing, and autobiographical exercises.
-Participants will receive a packet of readings prior to the weekend that will include seminar articles in the filed of narrative medicine by leading educators.
+Small group seminars offer first-hand experience in closereading, reflective writing, and autobiographical exercises.
+Participants will receive a packet of readings prior to the week-end that will include seminar articles in the filed of narrative medicine by leading educators.
 The target audience is health care professionals and scholars interested in narrative medicine.

-Those who attended the June 2016 Mainz workshop or a Columbia Narrative Medicine workshop are very welcome; they will find that the plenary talks and the small groups differ, and returning participants will focus on methods of facilitation and address issues such as how to pick texts and how to write prompts.
+Those who attended Mainz or Columbia Narrative Medicine workshops are very welcome; they will find that the plenary talks and the small groups differ, and returning participants will focus on methods of facilitation and address issues such as how to pick texts and how to write prompts.